LinkedIn Skills Guide

 The Four Steps to Optimizing Your Profile

 The goal is to remove Skill Overload.
 Recruiters and peers quickly skip over general soft skills because they are expected.
-By deleting common skills, you create clear space that forces people to see your real expertise.
-This is a Key Strategy Shift: having 12 very specific skills is better proof of expertise than having 50 common ones.
+Deleting common skills creates clear space that forces people to see your real expertise.
+This is a Key Strategy Shift: having 12 focused skills is better proof of expertise than having 50 common ones.

 When to do it: One focused cleanup session (about 60 minutes).

-• Remove Old Stuff: Delete skills related to jobs or technologies you no longer want to do (like old programming languages or outdated methods).
+- Remove Old Stuff: Delete skills related to jobs or technologies you no longer want to do (like old programming languages or outdated methods).
+If you get endorsements you don't want, learn how to handle endorsements for skills you don't want to highlight.

 "A profile with 12 very specific skills is better proof of expertise than one with 50 common ones."